Charter Renewal Support

 Charter renewal involves confidential and/or private information and requires accepting the responsibility for maintaining the privacy and confidentiality of that information.
 Private and/or confidential information must never be shared outside of the Boy Scouts of America.
 If you cannot accept this responsibility, you must notify your unit’s committee chair and withdraw from viewing or working with these documents.

-If a unit has even one missing or incomplete application during charter renewal, it delays registration for all the adult and youth members in the unit.
+If a unit has even one missing or incomplete application during charter renewal, it may delay registration for all the adult and youth members in the unit.
 Incomplete adult/youth applications account for eight out of ten defective charter renewal applications.

 New Adult Applications must be accompanied by a Youth Protection Training Certificate and a signed Disclosure/ Authorization Form.